-The Foundation's major objective is to develop and implement a support infrastructure in the Caribbean to assist entrepreneurs to develop, innovate and partner with other enterprises in the European Union.
+The Foundation's major objective is to develop and implement a support infrastructure in the Caribbean to assist entrepreneurs to develop, innovate and partner with other enterprises in the European Union and assist in the implementation of the European Partnership Agreement (EPA) signed between the European Union and the Caribbean in 2008.

 Economies need entrepreneurs as they are the life blood of a business orientated society.
 Enterprises that are started by entrepreneurs add to the competitive spirit of the economy, as existing enterprises are forced to compete with the ideas and methods of newer firms and come up with more efficient business strategies.